vagrantpy/vagrantpy/README.md

 ## Introduction

-PyVagrant is a python module that provides a _thin_ wrapper around the `vagrant` command line executable, allowing programmatic control of Vagrant virtual machines (boxes).
+VagrantPy is a python module that provides a _thin_ wrapper around the `vagrant` command line executable, allowing programmatic control of Vagrant virtual machines (boxes).
 This module is useful for: